Kingaroy Shire Council Chambers: Heritage listing

 The former Kingaroy Shire Council Chambers was listed on the Queensland Heritage Register on 9 November 2012 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Kingaroy Shire Council Chambers are important in demonstrating the growth, prosperity and consolidation of Kingaroy as an important regional centre in the Wide Bay-Burnett.
 It illustrates the pattern that occurred in Queensland after towns on branch railways developed as service centres for regions transformed by the interconnected processes of government-initiated closer settlement and increased primary production.
 Built and opened in 1938, the Shire Chambers are a tangible expression of a pronounced period of prosperity in the township, resulting from the rapid expansion of dairying, peanut production and other agricultural activities in the surrounding region.

 The Kingaroy Shire Council Chambers are important in demonstrating the widespread pattern in Queensland of expressing civic pride through building council chambers and town halls during the 1930s.
 Many of these buildings, including the Kingaroy Shire Chambers, are important in demonstrating the influence and spread of modern architectural styles in Queensland townscapes during the interwar period, illustrated by its use of decorative vertical banding and geometrical motifs.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The Kingaroy Shire Chambers are important in demonstrating the principal characteristics of shire council chambers.
 The building is prominently positioned on a principal thoroughfare of the township.
 Internally, the place features a front central space for public transactions, flanked by a small number of rooms, with the rear of the building housing the highly intact and finely crafted meeting room and record storage area.
 This spatial arrangement illustrates the requirements that facilitated the day-to-day operations of a shire council.
 Finely crafted interior joinery remains intact including the meeting room's table and chairs, dais, public seating and map cabinet.

 Externally, the building's vertical banding and geometric motifs on its main elevation demonstrates the use of such architectural elements in Queensland shire chambers and town halls of the 1930s.

 The place is important because of its aesthetic significance.

 The Kingaroy Shire Council Chambers is important because of its aesthetic significance.
 It is a modest but elegant and well-proportioned building.
 These qualities are in contrast to its setting with the monumental peanut silos opposite forming a dramatic counterpoint.

 The building's prominent position on a principal thoroughfare of the township expresses the centrality and importance of local government to the community, while its design expresses civic pride and the confidence of Kingaroy Shire at the time of construction.

-The Kingaroy Shire Council Chambers is also significant for the outstanding craftsmanship of the meeting room.
-The chambers contains many finely crafted elements and timber joinery including walls panelled in silky oak and floors finished with tulip and rose gum parquetry, dais, meeting table, swivel oak meeting chairs and public seating and map cabinet.
+The Kingaroy Shire Council Chambers contains many finely crafted elements and timber joinery including walls paneled in silky oak and floors finished with tulip and rose gum parquetry, dais, meeting table, swivel oak meeting chairs and public seating and map cabinet.